-Executive Director Number of awards granted Vesting (% maximum) Dividend equivalents Total estimated value of award on vesting Andrew Coombs 940,028 64.33% 108,435 604,720 €780,234
+Executive Director Number of awards granted Vesting (% maximum) Dividend equivalents Total number of shares vesting Total estimated value of award on vesting Andrew Coombs 940,028 64.33% 108,435 604,720 €780,234

 The value of the vesting awards is based on the total number vesting plus dividend equivalents multiplied by the the share price at the date of vesting of 91.45p, and converted to euros based on the exchange rate (1.1930) on 23 May 2025.
 The value of the vesting awards has been included within the "single figure" total remuneration table on page 103.